Hermeto Pascoal: Early life and career

 Pascoal was born on 22 June 1936 in Olho d'Água das Flores in Northeastern Brazil, in an area that lacked electricity at the time he was born.
 He learned the accordion from his father and practiced for hours indoors, as, being born with albinism, he was incapable of working in the countryside with the rest of his family.
 As a child, Pascoal idolised baião accordionist Luiz Gonzaga, and he inspired both Pascoal and his brother, José Neto, to pursue music.

 From an early age, Pascoal played the button accordion.
 At age seven, he started with the flute.
-Pascoal was a self-taught child prodigy.
+Pascoal was a self-taught child prodigy, not only learning the accordion but also learning scat singing and being good at whistling, being able to do birdcalls.
 When he was eleven, he started performing in musical groups with his brother and father.
 He and his family moved between Recife and Caruaru several times.
 Pascoal starting playing in some groups there that would start getting radio time.
 With his brother and Sivuca, who both also had albinism, he formed an accordion trio called O Mundo em Chamas for a short time.

 Pascoal taught himself piano, woodwind and percussion instruments.
 At the end of the 1950s, Pascoal had moved to the south of the country and eked out a living as a musician in Rio and São Paulo.
 In 1960, he picked up the saxophone and created the group Som Quatro.